virtual-labs/exp-carrier-density-iiith/experiment/theory.md

 ## Equilibrium Carrier Densities
-Equilibrium carrier densities refer to the number of carriers in the conduction and valence band with no externally applied bias.Non-degenerate semiconductors are defined as semiconductors for which the Fermi energy is at least 3kT away from either band edge.
+Equilibrium carrier densities refer to the number of carriers in the conduction and valence band with no externally applied bias.
+Non-degenerate semiconductors are defined as semiconductors for which the Fermi energy is at least 3kT away from either band edge.
 It essentailly is a semiconductor whose conduction band level is much higher than the fermi-level and whose valence band level is much lower than the fermi-level.
 In a non degenerate semiconductor, the probability of the state at the bottom of the conduction band can be approximated to e<sup>(E<sub>f</sub> - E<sub>C</sub>) / k<sub>B</sub>T</sup>.
 Therefore, n, the electron density, is proportional to this value.
 Similarly, the probability of the state at the top of the valence band can be approximated to  e<sup>(E<sub>V</sub> - E<sub>f</sub>) / k<sub>B</sub>T</sup>.
 Therefore, p, the electron density, is proportional to this value.

 $$
 n \quad \alpha \quad e^{E_{F}-E_{C}/k_{B}T}